FLUID: Training-Free Face De-identification via Latent Identity Substitution: Results

 On the other hand, our choice of $t_\text{boost}=200$ follows the implementation of Asyrp, which timesteps lower than that enable $\eta = 1$ to avoid additional noise over the resulting image and improve details.
 Therefore, our denoising strategy consists of edited information injection $(600 \geq t > 400)$, unconditional denoising $(400 \geq t > 200)$, and quality boosting $(200 \geq t > 0)$.

-\paragraph{Linear edit strength.} In the main paper, we clarify that the editing strength $\lambda$ for linear edits is set to $1000$.
+\paragraph{Linear edit strength.} We clarify that the editing strength $\lambda$ for linear edits is set to $1000$.
 In contrast, Boundary Diffusion offers the editing strength within the range of $[-150, 150]$, as its direction vector encodes the signed distance to a hyperplane (i.e., boundary) defined by a linear SVM.
-Since we do not rely on such boundaries during optimization, and the norm of $\Delta h_{\text{id}}$ varies throughout the process, we conduct an ablation study on the linear editing strength $\lambda$ in the range of $100$ to $1000$, as shown in Table~\ref{tab:strength}.
-Unlike other ablation studies where trade-offs are evident, we observe trivial trade-off patterns in this case.
+Since we do not rely on such boundaries during optimization, and the norm of $\Delta h_{\text{id}}$ varies throughout the process, we conduct a comparison study on the linear editing strength $\lambda$ in the range of $100$ to $1000$, as shown in Table~\ref{tab:strength}.
+Unlike other replacement experiments where trade-offs are evident, we observe trivial trade-off patterns in this case.
 Larger values of $\lambda$ consistently lead to increased SID, with constantly high detectability scores and slightly decreasing attribute preservation, thereby improving the overall score.
 We attribute the increase in SID to a larger exploration range enabled by stronger scaling factors within a limited number of optimization steps.
 Based on this observation, we select $\lambda = 1000$ as our default linear edit strength.

 \paragraph{Optimization steps.} In Table \ref{tab:opt_steps}, we show the impact of the number of optimization steps on the overall performance.
 The identity-attribute trade-off is also shown here by 10 and 20 steps with low SID and high attribute preservation, indicating insufficiency in de-identification strength and, ultimately, optimization steps.
-We select 50 steps for our experiments due to the high SID at the cost of a minor decrease in attribute preservation rates.
-While a higher number of steps yields better overall balance and more iterations might further marginally improve, our results show that 50 steps already achieve competitive performance compared to SOTA methods, validating our approach.
+Although 30 steps already outperforms other SOTA methods, we select 50 steps for our experiments due to the high SID at the cost of a minor decrease in attribute preservation rates.
+While a higher number of steps yields better overall balance and more iterations might further marginally improve, our results show that 50 steps already achieve competitive performance compared to SOTA methods, while results around 40 steps start to plateau.

-\paragraph{Evaluation thresholds.} To evaluate pose and gaze preservation, we set the thresholds $\tau = 5$ and $\tau = 15$ for pose and gaze, respectively.
-These values represent the maximum allowable deviations, beyond which pose and gaze angle differences are regarded as significantly distorted.
-The thresholds are determined based on the distribution of raw angular deviations, as presented in Tables~\ref{tab:pose} and~\ref{tab:gaze}.
-In Table~\ref{tab:pose}, Repaint from FFHQ exhibits the largest distortion in pose pitch angle, motivating the choice of $\tau = 5$ for pose.
-Similarly, Table~\ref{tab:gaze} shows that CIAGAN yields the greatest gaze pitch deviation on the FFHQ dataset, justifying the selection of $\tau = 15$ for gaze.